Heirloom Bean to Bar

 RAW - UNROASTED

-With amazing eco conservation and indigenous supporting projects our dedicated partners have rediscovered these sacred treasures and have brought them to Cococaravan.
+With amazing eco conservation and indigenous supporting projects our dedicated partners have rediscovered these sacred treasures and share them with Coco Caravan.

-Because this cacao are so unique we do not roast the beans and work them in to rich chocolate that is free of additives and refined sugars.
-This way you can fully enjoy the depth of character and the lingering taste notes on your palette.
+Because these cacao beans are so unique we choose not to roast them, we work them gently into rich chocolate that is free of additives and refined sugars.
+This way you can fully enjoy the depth of character and the lingering taste notes.

 Laguna Lachuá is a large pristine lake in Guatemala and is home to Q’eqchi’ Maya families.
 Lachuá communities have planted over 245 hectares of new cacao since 2014, with the shared goal of protecting the Laguna and improving their quality of life.